-So far, popular cruising and holiday spots with zero reported COVID-deaths include The Seychelles, French Polynesia, St Kitts, St Vincent, St Lucia, Grenada and Fiji.
-Less than 50 deaths caused by COVID-19 have been reported in New Zealand, The British Virgin Islands, The Maldives, Jamaica, The Bahamas, Barbados and Antigua.
+So far, popular cruising and holiday spots with zero reported COVID-deaths include The Seychelles, St Kitts, St Vincent and the Grenadines, St Lucia, St Barts and Grenada.
+Less than 25 deaths caused by COVID-19 have been reported in The British Virgin Islands, Barbados and Antigua.

-In Asia, it looks like Macao, Cambodia and Vietnam, which have all reported zero COVID-related deaths, may be the safest places to travel to once lockdown lifts.
-They are followed by Myanmar, Nepal, Sri Lanka and Hong Kong, which have all reported less than 10 COVID-related deaths.
+In Asia, it looks like Macao, Cambodia and Laos, which have all reported zero COVID-related deaths, may be the safest places to travel to once lockdown lifts.

 keep checking back here for the latest travel updates of when coronavirus travel restrictions will be lifted and, while travel may not be possible, check out our roundup of the best virtual travel experiences to transport you abroad now.

 Get the latest issue of BOAT International sent straight to your door.